Eye ACT

 Seeing the Future of Brain Health Through the Eyes

-The Eye ACT study, led by Dr. Cecilia Lee at the University of Washington, aims to provide insights on how opthalmic conditions such as glaucoma and diabetic retinopathy can provide early indicators to Alzheimer's disease.
+The Eye ACT study, led by Dr. Cecilia Lee at the University of Washington, aims to provide insights on how ophthalmic conditions such as glaucoma and diabetic retinopathy can provide early indicators to Alzheimer's disease.
 As part of this project, the FAIR Data Innovations Hub is leading the development of the Envision Portal.

 What is the Eye ACT study?

-- The Eye ACT study investigates the relationship between eye health and cognitive decline.
+The Eye ACT study investigates the relationship between eye health and cognitive decline.
 It aims to identify biomarkers in the eye that can predict the onset of Alzheimer's disease and other neurodegenerative conditions.

 What is the Envision Portal?